Infectious diseases within American prisons: Shortcomings and limitations

-Approaches to preventing the spread of diseases such as HIV and HCV in prisons include not only internal changes within correctional facilities, but also increased external community support.
+Approaches to preventing the spread of infections such as HIV and HCV in prisons include not only internal changes within correctional facilities, but also increased external community support.
 Between 2.7 million and 3.9 million Americans live with a chronic hepatitis C, but less than 20% receive treatment for the condition.
 Many medically underserved patients, who are appropriate candidates for antiviral treatment, do not receive treatment for a variety of reasons, including limited or no insurance coverage and the high cost of antiviral therapy.
 Such access barriers are compounded by the fact that HCV is particularly prevalent in populations struggling with substance abuse problems, poverty, homelessness, mental illness, low literacy, and language issues, thereby subjecting them to mass incarceration.
 A study conducted at a Florida State prison concluded that the continual persistence of HIV infections and deaths related to such infections are due to unequal distribution of health care resources to inmates.
 Such statistics coupled with an increasing rate of incarceration only amplify the issue of HIV/HCV prevention in prisons, with the number of inmates increasing but healthcare policies remaining stagnant.

 While the World Health Organization has endorsed certain preventive practices, only Vermont and Mississippi State Prisons and Los Angeles, San Francisco, New York, Philadelphia, and Washington County Jails have provided condoms to inmates.
 Others have argued against providing condoms because officials feel it condones sexual activity, which is illegal within the prison system.

 Imprisonment as a response to US drug use has created a de facto policy of jailing more HIV-infected individuals.
 High-risk behavior that persists within prisons poses harm to inmates and the greater community alike, but US courts have chosen to remain silent.
 Separating infected individuals from the rest of the prison population has been seen as ineffective because not all infected individuals have been properly tested.
 That, therefore, promotes high-risk actions because there is a perceived lack of infected population.